chaseofthejungle/data-repositories-overview/README.md

 * **Data Observability:** Observing the performance of and tracking/monitoring data at any point in its lifecycle.
 * **Data Quality:** How accurate and consistent data are.
 Can the data be used to perform reliable analysis and make informed decisions?

+TODO: Add examples of different data repo types and how they operate.